 Stevens LEADS seminars and workshops advise and empower individuals and members of student organizations to become involved in various facets of campus and community life, from positional leadership roles in student organizations to participation in community service programs.
 For more information on getting involved, please contact Student Life.

 The Emerging Leaders seminars aid students in developing the confidence, knowledge and interpersonal skills needed to be impactful and responsible leaders.
 Through discussion and interactive exercises, students will have the opportunity to examine their own leadership potential as well as to apply newly acquired skills.
-After engaging in an orientation and six seminars, the students will earn a Stevens LEADS Certificate for Emerging Leaders.

 Qualifications: Must be a first or second year undergraduate student

 The Advancing Leaders seminars examine community-based leadership theories.
 Specifically, they are designed to help students build upon their leadership experience and present methods that can be utilized to maximize the student’s impact on an organization and the community.
 The relationship leadership model will frame the content through five components of focus – being purposeful, empowering, process-oriented, ethical and inclusive.
 Students will learn how the components inform their own processes of decision making regarding organizational leadership.
-After engaging in seven seminars, the students will earn a Stevens LEADS Certificate for Advancing Leaders.

 Qualifications: Students must have held a leadership position on campus for a minimum of one year and be at least a second year undergraduate student.